DexyThePuppy/SpotiSocket/README.md

 - You and your friends can all use the player, however you can disable others from interacting with it
 - Play from your public and private playlists (liked songs not supported)
 - Share the music with your Resonite friends with optional streaming.
 Turn the controller into a player!
+- **NEW:** Displays the currently playing song's Canvas art in Resonite

 Here's how to get it working...